runbgp/ai-bot/README.md

 # AI Bot

-AI Bot is Discord bot that uses an OpenAI API-compatible API to interact with LLMs from Discord.
+AI Bot is a Discord bot that uses an OpenAI API-compatible API to interact with LLMs from Discord.

 ## Running the bot